TheBalahkay/adventures-of-the-sea-wolf/content/Chandri/PCs/Pippin Tangletoes.md

 The Ashen Wing orchestrated a **goblin raid** to flush out the thief.
 During the chaos, the egg in Pippin's backpack hatched, and [[Lady Cluckington]] emerged.
 Her hatching sent a powerful pulse of primal energy.
 It caused the goblins to scatter, but served as a beacon to the [[Ashen Wing]].
 That same evening, the members of the [[Ashen Wing]] descended upon the Tangletoes farm.
 They used a basilisk to temporarily petrify his younger sister, Camlin.
 They promised to return and do much worse if the thief did not come clean.

-Pippin, torn between wanting to save his family and protect [[Lady Cluckington]], he penned a note that night.
+Pippin, torn between the desire to save his family and protect [[Lady Cluckington]], penned a note that night.
 He disowned his family, cursing them for their weakness and challenged the [[Ashen Wing]] to find him.
 If they wanted Cluckington so bad then they could come and take her.

 Pippin spent the next 4 years training under OMF before setting off to do what he trained to do.
 Destroy the [[Ashen Wing]], free himself and [[Lady Cluckington]] from their grip, and finally see his family again.
 When he set off OMF gave pippin the [[Plant]] card, some scale-mail armor, and gave him a note that told him to find the flopping fish.